moneyeva/moneyeva-docs/docs/guides/exploring-scenarios.md

 ## Getting Started

 1. **Search or Browse**: Use the search bar on the main page to quickly find scenarios relevant to your needs, or browse through popular topics.
 From saving for retirement to deciding whether to rent or buy, there’s a wide variety to explore.

+    !!! info
+        You can change the country using the leftmost icon in the search box or search World Wide.
+For World Wide results, a country flag appears next to each title.
+If there are too few results for the selected country, World Wide results are searched automatically.

 2. **Open an Eva**: Click on a title to start viewing it in detail.
 Each is interactive, allowing you to enter values and adjust settings to match your situation.
 3. **Adjust Inputs**: Modify inputs to fit your personal financial information, like monthly savings, expected return on investments, or time horizon.
 Small adjustments reveal how different factors impact the results, giving you insights tailored to your goals.